matwilso/boxLCD/README.md

 ### Reinforcement learning 📈

-We use the Flat Binary Transformer above as a reinforcement learning environment (blue lines) and compare it to learning directly in the base simulator (red lines).
+We use the Flat Binary Transformer above as a reinforcement learning environment and compare it to learning directly in the base simulator.
 The goal is to reach the body goal shown in white.
 We find that policies trained in the learned simulator do nearly as well in the base simulator as policies trained in the base simulator.